 The best way to predict the future is to create it.
-Becoming an entrepreneur is certainly not the easiest task in the world but it is an easy way to make big bucks.
+Becoming an entrepreneur is certainly not the easiest task in the world but you will see its effects through the change in our economy.
 So, turn that dream into a reality.
 What have you got to lose?

 Things are always changing.
-There is no right or wrong way of starting up your business, you just have to find what works for you.
-If you want to become a successful entrepreneur, attending seminars and mentoring sessions is very important.
+There is no right or wrong way of starting up your business, you just need to find what works for you.
+If you want to become a successful entrepreneur, attending seminars and mentoring sessions are very important.
 You need to stay relevant and updated.

 Entrepreneurship is not just about buying and selling products, it’s also about solving problems no one has solved before as well as contributing to society.

 You will also enjoy this: click here!

 Qhawe Bula – co-founder of TAQA Digital Library.